Curly Howard: Prime years

 Howard's childlike mannerisms and natural comedic charm made him a hit with audiences, particularly children.
 He was known in the act for having an "indestructible" head, which always won out by breaking anything that assaulted it, including saws and hammers (resulting in his characteristic quip, "Oh, look!" when the item is shown damaged while his head is intact).
 Although Howard had no formal acting training, his comedic skills were exceptional.
 Often, directors let the camera roll freely and let Howard improvise.
-Jules White, in particular, left gaps in the Stooge scripts where he could improvise for several minutes.
+Jules White, in particular, left gaps in the Stooges scripts where he could improvise for several minutes.
 In later years, White commented: "If we wrote a scene and needed a little something extra, I'd say to Curly, 'Look, we've got a gap to fill this in with a "woo-woo" or some other bit of business', and he never disappointed us."

 By the time the Stooges hit their peak in the late 1930s, their films had almost become vehicles for Curly Howard's unbridled comic performances.
-Such Stooge classics as A Plumbing We Will Go (1940), We Want Our Mummy (1938), An Ache in Every Stake (1941), and Cactus Makes Perfect (1942) display his ability to take inanimate objects (food, tools, pipes, etc.) and turn them into ingenious comic props.
+Such Stooges classics as A Plumbing We Will Go (1940), We Want Our Mummy (1938), An Ache in Every Stake (1941), and Cactus Makes Perfect (1942) display his ability to take inanimate objects (food, tools, pipes, etc.) and turn them into ingenious comic props.
 Moe Howard later confirmed that when Curly forgot his lines, that merely allowed him to improvise on the spot so that the "take" (or scene) could continue uninterrupted:

 If we were going through a scene and Curly forgot his words for a moment, and then, you know, rather than stand, get pale and stop, you never knew what he was going to do.
 On one occasion, however, he would drop down to the floor and spin around ten times like a top until he finally remembered what he had to say.

 Howard also developed a set of Brooklyn-accented reactions and expressions that the other Stooges would imitate long after he had left the act: